dpearton/enhancer_annotation_and_motif_analysis/README.md

 `--fasta`: *Required*.
 Path or URL to fasta file, can be gzipped.

-`--gtf`: *Required*.
-Path or URL to GTF file, can be gzipped.
+`--gtf` or `--gff`: *Required*.
+Path or URL to GTF or GFF file, can be gzipped.

-`--motif_matrix`: *Required*.
-Path to matrix file in [`meme`](https://meme-suite.org/meme/doc/meme-format.html) format. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/six1_motifs.txt).

 `--peaks_bed`: *Required*.
 Path to peak file in BED format.
-Must contain four columns; chrom, start, end, peakid. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/peaks.bed).
+First four columns must contain; chrom, start, end, peakid. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/peaks.bed).

 `--gene_ids`: *Optional*.
 List of gene ids present in GTF to screen for enhancers and motifs.
-One gene id per line. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/peaks.bed).
+One gene id per line. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/gene_ids.txt).
 If --gene_ids is not specified, all gene_ids will be extracted from the GTF or GFF.
 Default = null.

 `--extend_peaks`: *Optional*.
 Number of bases by which to extend peaks (up and downstream).
 Default = 0.

 `--enhancer_window`: *Optional*.
 Distance from TSS in GTF or GFF within which enhancers are screened.
 Default = 50000.

 `--ctcf`: *Optional*.
 BED file containing co-ordinates for CTCF peaks to use for annotating enhancers to genes.
-If this argument is specified, the pipeline will annotate enhancers using CTCF windows rather than using --enhancer_window.
+If this argument is specified, the pipeline will annotate enhancers using CTCF windows rather than using `--enhancer_window`.
 Default = null.

+`--motif_matrix`: *Optional*.
+By default the pipeline will screen against all motifs in the JASPAR core vertebrate non-redundant database `--motif_matrix jaspar_core_vert_nonredundant_motifs`.
+The redundant database can also be selected using `--motif_matrix jaspar_core_vert_redundant_motifs`.
+Alternatively, a path to matrix file in [`meme`](https://meme-suite.org/meme/doc/meme-format.html) format can also be provided. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/six1_motifs.txt).

 `--markov_background`: *Optional*.
 Markov background model used to define base frequencies for motif screening.
-This is calculated by default from the provided --fasta input.
+This is calculated by default from the provided `--fasta` input.

 `--fimo_pval`: *Optional*. p-value threshold used by FIMO for motif screening.
 Default = 0.0001.